nickangtc/nickang-blog-gatsby/content/blog/2018-01-14-software-developers-craft/index.md

 Let me be upfront here: at the moment, I really don't know what it means to be a great software developer.
 So in the interim, I'm focusing on technical knowledge and skill.
 But a good craftsperson does not just know how to use her set of tools - she knows how to deeply affect those who experience the products or services made from those tools and how to reconcile her idiosyncrasies as a person with the work every day, amongst other things.

 When will there be a "Developer's Cursor" to provide us with nourishment?
 Perhaps you already know about something like this (hopefully with a better name), in which case, I'd really like to hear about it!
 Otherwise, I'll just have to cling on to Chef's Table and attempt to cook up a definition for what it means to be a great software developer and try and work my way there slowly.

-* * *

-_Enjoyed reading this?
-I've been writing posts like these revolving around technology, society, and life on and off for more than a year now.
-This year I'm aiming for 5 posts per week, and I'd love to have you join me on that personal journey.
-You can read more at my blog or [subscribe](http://eepurl.com/c7xfID) to get the most interesting posts delivered to your inbox - it's free._